frictionlessdata/tableschema-js/README.md

 ## Goals

-* A core set of utilities for working with [JSON Table Schema](http://dataprotocols.org/json-table-schema/)
+* A core set of utilities for working with [Table Schema](http://specs.frictionlessdata.io/table-schema/)
-* Use in *other* packages that deal with actual validation of data, or other 'higher level' use cases around JSON Table Schema (e.g. [Tabular Validator](https://github.com/okfn/tabular-validator))
+* Use in *other* packages that deal with actual validation of data, or other 'higher level' use cases around Table Schema (e.g. [Tabular Validator](https://github.com/okfn/tabular-validator))
-* Be 100% compliant with the the JSON Table Schema specification (we are not there yet)
+* Be 100% compliant with the the Table Schema specification (we are not there yet)

 ## Contributing